ServusCarolus/tl-switch/README.md

         sudo mkdir -p /opt/tex/root
         sudo mkdir -p "/opt/tex/$USER"
         sudo chown -R "$USER":$USER" "/opt/tex/$USER"

     and so on for each user.
 When using sudo, $USER will not necessarily point to root; test with:

         sudo echo "$USER"

-   One should not use desktop GUI programs while running `sudo`.
-Doing so can create files owned by root in one's home dir tree.
+   One should avoid using desktop GUI programs while running `sudo`.
+Doing so may create files owned by root in one's home directory tree.
 That can prevent user programs from saving information properly.
-To do a full context switch do one of the following:
+To do a full context switch, do one of the following:

         su
         sudo su

-3. We put this snippet in each user's .profile and in root's .bashrc:
+3. We put this snippet in each user's `.profile` and in root's `.bashrc`:

         if [ -d "/opt/tex/$USER/bin" ] ; then
             PATH="/opt/tex/$USER/bin:$PATH"
         fi

    Remember to use `sudo su` or specify `/root/.bashrc` as the file.
 Otherwise `sudo nano ~/.bashrc` refers to the user's `.bashrc` file.